bioinfo-pf-curie/geniac/docs/conda.rst

 ::

-   singularity  exec  myTool.simg /bin/bash -c 'conda env list'
+   singularity  exec  myTool.sif /bin/bash -c 'conda env list'

 Therefore, the Definition file must be written as explained in: